-Summary by Daniel Chang, Lisa Liu
+Summary by Daniel Chang and Lisa Liu

 This is a summary of a research study done by ICORD Principal Investigator Dr. Stacy Elliott and colleagues.
 To read the original research article, please click here.